-The Assistant Minister to the Minister for the Public Service is supported by the Australian Public Service Commission, which monitors the SES cap and evaluates agency requests for any SES cap increases or movements.
+The Minister is supported by the Australian Public Service Commission (the Commission), which monitors the SES cap and evaluates agency requests for movement or increases to their agreed SES cap.

 - ongoing SES employees;

 - non-ongoing SES employees, who are engaged for periods of three months or more;

 - casual SES employees used for periods of 3 months or more continuously in one role;